NexusOnePlus/ExTex/README.md

 Include TeX functions supported by KateX inside \[ ... ]\ for display mode or \( ... \) for inline mode.

 ## How to install
-Unzip this repository, go to extensions manager, turn on developer mode, load unpacked extension and select the repository's folder.
+Download and unzip this repository, go to extensions manager, turn on developer mode, load unpacked extension and select the repository's folder.
 > [!NOTE]
 > Made by Claude AI mostly.
 > Only tested on Arc Browser for Windows 11.